-These Terms refer to the following additional documents, which also apply to your use of the Services:
+These Terms refer to the following additional policies, which also apply to your use of the Services:

 Our Acceptable Use Policy, which sets out the permitted uses and prohibited uses of our Services, including any material and data transmitted using the Services.